-5.9 GRADING PLAN
+5.9 Grading Plan

 The grading plan should be utilized to establish drainage areas, drainage patterns, and runoff velocities.
 The plan should identify disturbed areas, cuts, fills, and finished project elevations.
 The proposed grades define the proposed flow of water and the locations where erosion risks will be introduced.
-The Contractor's ESCP must provide means for controlling erosion on the graded site and minimizing sedimentation downstream for all phases of construction.
+The Contractor's ESCP must provide means for controlling erosion on the graded site and preventing sedimentation downstream for all phases of construction.
 These BMPs may be temporary or permanent; depending upon the need after construction is completed

-CHAPTER 6 EROSION AND SEDIMENT CONTROL PLAN (ESCP) DESIGN
+Chapter 6 - EROSION AND SEDIMENT CONTROL PLAN (ESCP) DESIGN

-6.1 BACKGROUND
+6.1 Background